 The column and base plate come in your choice of black or silver finish.
 The spring also comes in your choice of black or silver.
 You then have eight seat colors to choose from: aqua, black, charcoal, cologne, ember, napa, navy or tropicana.

-The Pogo® can be returned within the first 30 days but Sitmatic normally charges up to a 75% restocking fee.
+The Pogo® can be returned within the first 30 days but your return policy will depend on who you buy the chair from.
+Sitmatic normally charges up to a 75% restocking fee.
 Combine the restocking fee with the return shipping charges and there may not be any money left to refund.
-This return policy is one of the biggest downsides to the Pogo®.
+Some dealers will follow this policy and others will not.
+As an example, at BTOD.com we offer a full refund within the first 30 days.
+We just ask that you pay the return shipping charges and return the chair in the original packaing to give it the best chance at getting back in good condition.

-More than a year and a half ago, I wrote a list of the best office chair warranties.
+Quite a while ago, I wrote a list of the best office chair warranties.
 Sitmatic placed #4 on my list because I was so impressed with the coverage they offered.
 This still holds true.
 The Pogo® is covered by a limited lifetime warranty.
 The frame and base are covered for a lifetime.
 The foam, fabric, and cylinder are covered for 10 years.
 This warranty is valid for 24/7 use and it has no weight limit.
 Another cool thing about their warranty is that it follows the chair, not the customer.
 This means that the warranty will transfer to someone else if you sell the chair or give it away.

 If something does go wrong with your Pogo®, then Sitmatic will send replacement parts, at their expense.
 If you happen to live within 50 miles of a brick and mortar Sitmatic dealer, then they will send a technician to handle the repairs or replacements.